pradark/loan_acceptance_model_Neural_Network/README.md

 ### Objective:

-Develop a simple neural network model using Keras library and predict the likelihood of approval of bank loan.
+Develop a simple neural network model using Keras library and predict the likelihood of customer accepting the loan that was offered to them by the bank.

 ### Data:
 The dataset UniversalBank.csv below contains data on 5000 customers.
 The data include customer demographic information (age, income, etc.),